schmee/daguerreo/README.md

 # Daguerreo [![CircleCI](https://circleci.com/gh/schmee/daguerreo.svg?style=svg)](https://circleci.com/gh/schmee/daguerreo) [![cljdoc badge](https://cljdoc.org/badge/schmee/daguerreo)](https://cljdoc.org/d/schmee/daguerreo/CURRENT)

 Daguerreo is a library to create workflows using tasks.
-It takes care of dependency resolution, parallellism, retries and timeouts and let's you focus on your business logic.
+It takes care of dependency resolution, parallelism, retries and timeouts and let's you focus on your business logic.
 It shares the basic structure of other task execution libraries such as [Airflow](https://airflow.apache.org/) or [Luigi](https://github.com/spotify/luigi), but unlike those it is meant to be embedded in your application rather than run as a standalone service.

 ## Installation